nolanyee/data-science-portfolio/music-transcriber/README.md

 The result of this process is called a chromagram.
 This is what is displayed in the plot windows before the score is output.

 ### Note Detection
 From the chromagram, the transcription step size can be set (as number of chromagram points).
 This defines wider segments used for note detection and rhythm analysis.
-The chromagram results within each segment are summed in order to reduce noise.
+The chromagram (binned Harmonic Sum Spectrum) results within each segment are summed in order to reduce noise.

 <img src="images/MusicFig11.png" width ="800">

+This creates a lower resolution smoothed chromagram, which helps in the note detection steps.